 7 Normative DASH Client Steering behaviour

-A DASH client supporting DASH Content Steering as defined in this specification shall adhere to the following procedures:
+A DASH client supporting DASH Content Steering as defined in the present document shall adhere to the following procedures:

+If the ContentSteering element is present in the MPD and the @clientRequirement is set to FALSE, the DASH client shall either ignore the ContentSteering element or it shall follow the requirements as if the @clientRequirement is set to TRUE.

-If the ContentSteering element is present in the MPD and the @clientRequirement is not set to FALSE, then the client shall parse the element and extract the server URI, as well as the @defaultServiceLocation, and @queryBeforeStart attributes, if present.
+If the ContentSteering element is present in the MPD and the @clientRequirement is not set to FALSE, then the client shall parse the element , extract the server URI, as well as the @defaultServiceLocation, and @queryBeforeStart attributes, if present, and shall process as follows in the remainder of this clause..

 If any extended HTTP GET request parametrization instructions as defined in clause 8 are present in the MPD which target the ContentSteering element, then they shall be executed at this stage to modify the server URI.